6 Best Data Integration Tools for 2024 and How to Choose One

 As data and analytics become a bigger and bigger part of everyday work, it will become less and less practical to have several niche tools for different workflows.

 For example, when data teams want to integrate data from multiple eshops in a data warehouse, they won't want to use one tool for ETL, another for reverse ETL, and another to fire events in between apps and a CRM for the sales team.
-It will be much easier if they can just use a single tool to manage all integrations, regardless of where they sit in a data infrastructure.
+It will be much easier if they can just use a single tool to manage all integrations, regardless of where they occur in a data infrastructure.

 How Willing Is the Vendor to Develop New Connectors and How Fast?